kovanostra/message-passing-neural-network/README.md

 ### 2. Build and use

-To use the current version (1.5.0) you need to first build the project.
+To use the current version (master or tag >= 1.5.0) you need to first build the project.
 Please clone the repository and then run the build scripts depending on your OS.

 Linux
 ```